nordqvig/SMPE_Georgios_Public/PresentationPhotoEnhancement/PhotoEnhancement.md

 Material: https://cacm.acm.org/news/filtering-for-beauty/

 You will present
-- 1 the problems it tries to address
+- 1 the problems it tries to
 - 2 to what extent it does
 - 3 whether it unlocked other usages/problems.
 - 4 Indicate in which of the 4th scenarios of the ADEME (https://transitions2050.ademe.fr/en) this technology is rooted.